A Comprehensive Guide to EFT Payments (Electronic Funds Transfer)

 The EFTPS is an EFT service that enables taxpayers to make payments to the IRS.

 ACH transfers or Automated Clearing House payments are a type of EFT payments.
-Over 20 billion ACH transactions are processed each year, totaling more than $40 trillion.
+Over 31.5 billion ACH transactions were processed in 2023, totaling more than $80.1 trillion in payments.

 Be it Direct Deposits or electronic checks, ACH payments use the Automated Clearing House Network to send funds from one bank to another.
 It usually takes 1-2 business days to process, unlike credit or debit cards.